Skip to Content

 As a Sculpture BFA student, you’ll hone your creative practice in whatever medium – or mediums – you choose.

-Sculpture students have the opportunity to work with a wide range of materials, including wood, different types of metals, clay, plaster, mixed media, glass, fiber, stone, and video.
-In foundational classes and advanced seminars, students learn a wide variety of sculptural processes, including bronze and aluminum casting, mold making, chasing, cold fabrication, and wood carving.
-Emphasis is on personal expression and technical proficiency.
+As a Sculpture BFA student at MassArt, you’ll explore three-dimensional art across a wide range of materials—wood, metal, clay, plaster, glass, fiber, stone, mixed media, and even video.
+From foundational courses to advanced seminars, you’ll learn essential sculptural techniques like bronze and aluminum casting, mold making, chasing, cold fabrication, and wood carving.
+Our program emphasizes both personal expression and technical mastery, helping you bring your ideas to life.

-Junior and Senior major studios offer individual mentor time with faculty, as well as group critiques with a team of faculty and guest critics.
-Sculpture faculty are working artists who bring a diverse array of approaches to making sculpture.
-By graduation, students are expected to have developed a coherent body of work based on sophisticated techniques and a maturing sense of aesthetic direction.
+In your junior and senior years, you’ll work closely with faculty mentors and participate in group critiques with faculty and visiting artists.
+Our faculty are working artists who bring a diverse array of approaches to making sculpture.
+By graduation, you’ll have developed a coherent body of work based on sophisticated techniques and a maturing sense of aesthetic direction.

 BFA Learning Outcomes